New Gold Dream (81/82/83/84): Reception

 The album received several positive reviews.
 In NME, Paul Morley wrote: "My loyalty towards Simple Minds is known to be considerable, yet even I am jarred by the constant beauty of this music.
 New Gold Dream robs me of my breath."
-Record Mirror's Mark Cooper wrote: "They have stunned and impressed me but they have rarely moved me.
+In Record Mirror, Mark Cooper wrote: "They have stunned and impressed me but they have rarely moved me.
 Suddenly, in New Gold Dream, they’ve conquered their fear of feeling and come out shining.”

-Journalist David Stubbs places New Gold Dream (81–82–83–84) alongside ABC's The Lexicon of Love and the Associates' Sulk in a group of albums that he describes as the "zenith" of pop music.
-In a 2016 review in Record Collector, journalist Tom Byford wrote: "New Gold Dream (81-82-83-84) stands shining and singular in the Simple Minds canon...
+Journalist David Stubbs places New Gold Dream (81/82/83/84) alongside ABC's The Lexicon of Love and the Associates' Sulk in a group of albums that he describes as the "zenith" of pop music.
+In a 2016 review in Record Collector, journalist Tom Byford wrote: "New Gold Dream (81/82/83/84) stands shining and singular in the Simple Minds canon...
 Now it not only takes its place among the greatest future-pop albums of the 80s (Dare, The Lexicon Of Love), it sits comfortably among the greatest pop albums of all time."

 The album was included in the book 1001 Albums You Must Hear Before You Die.

+Dave Gahan of Depeche Mode named it the best album of 1982.
 When creating their 1984 album The Unforgettable Fire, the Irish rock band U2 saw New Gold Dream as an influence.

-In 1998, Jim Kerr said: "Every band or artist with a history has an album that's their holy grail.
+In 1998, Jim Kerr said: "Every band or artist with a history has an album that's their Holy Grail.
 I suppose New Gold Dream was ours.
 It was a special time because we were really beginning to break through with that record, both commercially and critically.
 The people that liked that record connected with it in a special way.
 There was a depth to it: it created its own mythology.
 It stood out.
 It was our most successful record to date and, critically, the Paul Morleys of this world were writing very nice things about it."